techdr1ve/DCS-FIREBALL/README.md

 - DO SCRIPT FILE --> Napalm_Fireball_MK77_xxxxxxx.lua

 ## REQUIREMENTS
-If using dedicated server, you MUST have A-4 installed on the server in saved games/server_name/Mods/aircraft/ folder.
+If using dedicated server:
+- MUST have A-4 installed on the server in saved games/server_name/Mods/aircraft/ folder.
+- MUST have the SAME A-4 version as the server in order to view the effect.

 ## Script Variants
 Chose Script Variant Below (3 variants)